50% Off! Beat the market in 2025 with InvestingProCLAIM SALE

 -

-Shares of Tesla (NASDAQ:TSLA) dropped 6.5% in premarket trading after the EV maker unveiled its long awaited robotaxi, but did not provide details on how fast it could ramp up production or deal with potential regulatory hurdles.
+During the session the consumer discretionary index was under pressure from an 8.8% slump in shares of Tesla (NASDAQ:TSLA) after the EV maker unveiled its long awaited robotaxi, but did not provide details on how fast it could ramp up production or deal with potential regulatory hurdles.

 © Reuters.
 FILE PHOTO: Traders work on the floor at the New York Stock Exchange (NYSE) in New York City, U.S., September 19, 2024.
 REUTERS/Brendan McDermid/File Photo